Hardness of Segment Cover, Contiguous SAT and Visibility with Uncertain Obstacles: Introduction

 \subsection{Related Work}

+The problems around the visibility concept have been an active research area since the beginning of computational geometry.
+Point and edge visibility\cite{AvTo81,BHKM04,GHLST87,ChGu89}, the art gallery problem~\cite{ORou87}, the watchman route problem\cite{CaJoNi99,Mitch11}, visibility graphs and their recognition\cite{Gho07,GuMo10} are among the topics of interest in this field.
+Uncertainty is very natural in applications and indeed has been studied from a more practical viewpoint, like robot motion planning \cite{MoMiSh99,Bri92,Don90,MCGBTo02,CoPe08}.

 There are many restrictions of SAT that are NP-complete.
-They include $k$-SAT, $k\geq3$, NAE-SAT, 1-IN-3 SAT~\cite{Scha78}, PLANAR 3-SAT~\cite{Lich82}, PLANAR 1-IN-3 SAT~\cite{Laro93}, MONOTONE PLANAR CUBIC 1-IN-3 SAT~\cite{MoRo01}, 4-BOUNDED PLANAR 3-CONNECTED 3-SAT~\cite{Kra94}, etc, to give a taste of the wide range of the restrictions on SAT in the literature.
+They include $k$-SAT, $k\geq3$, NAE-SAT, 1-in-3 SAT~\cite{Scha78}, planar 3-SAT~\cite{Lich82}, planar 1-in-3 SAT~\cite{Laro93}, monotone planar cubic 1-in-3 SAT~\cite{MoRo01}, 4-bounded planar 3-connected 3-SAT~\cite{Kra94}.

-We are interested in this paper in SAT instances where each variable is restricted to a few clauses.
 Let us denote by $(r,s)$-SAT the SAT problem restricted to clauses containing exactly $r$ variables, and each variable appearing in at most $s$ clauses.
 Tovey~\cite{Tov84} has shown that $(3,3)$-SAT is always satisfiable and $(3,4)$-SAT is NP-Complete.
 In addition, it is proved in \cite{PaYa91} that 3-SAT restricted to instances where each variable appears at most three times is NP-Complete.
-A stronger result, proved in Dahlhaus et al.~\cite{DJPSY94}, states that PLANAR 3-SAT in which each variables appears exactly three times, and twice with one literal, a third time as the other literal, is still NP-Complete.
+A stronger result, proved in Dahlhaus et al.~\cite{DJPSY94}, states that planar 3-SAT in which each variables appears exactly three times, and twice with one literal, a third time as the other literal, is still NP-Complete.
 These results will be used in Section~\ref{section:reduction}.
+We make use of the hardness of SAT instances where each variable is restricted to a few clauses in our proof of hardness of all-equal segment cover.
+None of these special cases directly imply hardness of contiguous SAT.
+Indeed although our reduction is quite simple its method is novel to the best of our knowledge.